kevinfrei/EMP/README.md

 * Playlist unique-ification

 ### UI Improvements
+* Sorting playlists by clicking headers
-* Render proces needs an image cache or view virtualization (maybe both)
+* Render proces needs an image cache and/or view virtualization
 * Improve the views for Artists (and Albums, and probably Songs too)
 * Playlist reordering (drag & drop?)
 * Handle single & double clicking from Now Playing with onClick timeouts
+  * This shows up when clicking many 'delete' icons in a row

 ### Other
 * Testing!
 Testing!
 Testing!